Josh Boyd

-Josh Boyd (born August 3, 1989) is an American former professional football defensive tackle.
-He was selected by the Green Bay Packers in the fifth round of the 2013 NFL draft out of Mississippi State.
+Josh Boyd (born August 3, 1989) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Green Bay Packers in the fifth round of the 2013 NFL draft after playing college football for the Mississippi State Bulldogs.

 Early life

 Boyd was born in Jackson, Mississippi, and attended Philadelphia High School in Philadelphia, Mississippi.
 He lettered in both basketball, and football.
 During his junior year, he registered 154 tackles (27 for loss), and eight sacks.
 He also blocked two field goals and extra points.
 His performance earned him first-team all-state honors by the Jackson Clarion-Ledger and second-team all-state in all other classifications.
 His success continued into his senior year, as he had 112 tackles, seven sacks, three fumble recoveries, and a blocked kick.
 His performance led to more honors including being selected to play in the Mississippi-Alabama High School All-Star game and the U.S. Army All-American Bowl.